All posts

 When you're designing a source control system, there's an idea that sounds too elegant to resist: instead of storing a full copy of every file at every version, just store the diffs.
 A 500 MB texture that changed a few tiles only needs a tiny delta from the last version.
 Storage costs plummet.
 It's beautiful.

 It's also wrong.
-Not a little wrong — fundamentally wrong for game assets.
+Not a little wrong.
+Fundamentally wrong for game assets.
 This post is about why we threw out the elegant answer and chose the boring one, and how that decision ripples through every other system we built.

 Why binary diffs break on game assets